godappslab/internal-distribution-token/README.md

-# Implementation of ``Internal Circulation Token''
+# Implementation of "Internal Circulation Token"

-It is under development.
+*It is under development.*

 ## 概要